-During term time the DSL (or a Deputy) will always be available (during academy hours) for staff in the academy to discuss any safeguarding concerns.
+During term time the DSL or Deputy will always be available (during academy hours) for staff in the academy to discuss any safeguarding concerns.
 In the absence of the DSL (or any Deputy), a member of the senior leadership team will be nominated to provide cover.
-Appropriate arrangements will also need to be in place all year round for any out of hours' activities in line with the guidance contained in DfE KCSiE 2023 Part 2 and Annex C.
+Appropriate arrangements will also need to be in place all year round for any out of hours' activities in line with the guidance contained in DfE KCSiE 2024 Part Two and Annex C.